 Types of Credit

-The varying forms from which debtors collect payment also affects credit scores.
-Banks and financial institutions may be wary if they see someone as the owners of too many debt accounts.
+The varying forms from which debtors collect payment also affect credit scores.
+Banks and financial institutions may be wary if they see someone as the owner of too many debt accounts.

 New Credit